 This is the inspiration I gathered some time ago for my Winter Capsule Wardrobe.
 It is somewhat old now, so I am going to need to revamp it, but it has already influenced some purchases I've made.

-I know this collection of images doesn't scream winter, but I live in South Florida and our winter consists of a low 60 and a high of 75, so I've instead chosen to be inspired by the colors of winter more so than the actual coats, scarves, etc. Keep in mind your own seasonal weather where you live when you're gathering "pinspiration."
+I know this collection of images doesn't scream winter, but I used to live in South Florida and our winter consisted of a low 60 and a high of 75, so I've instead chosen to be inspired by the colors of winter more so than the actual coats, scarves, etc. Keep in mind your own seasonal weather where you live when you're gathering "pinspiration."

 And don't feel limited to only posting outfits!
 If there is a piece of architecture that inspires you, pin it!
 If you find a pattern you love, pin it!
 Is there a scene of nature that you feel inspired by?
 Pin it!
 See the pattern here?
 We're finding inspiration and should not feel stuck in a box.